LemmySmackett/LemmySmackettCom/content/stories/mature/the_perfect_organism.md

 On cue, ten thousand cocks sprout from the ten thousand orifices.

-Chris narrows his gaze. "*Damn you, Wesker.*"
+Chris narrows his gaze. "*Damn you, Wesker.*" Ω